-The team of professionals involved in supporting your child and your family might include audiologists, speech pathologists and special education teachers.
+The team of professionals involved in supporting your child and your family might include audiologists, speech pathologists and teachers.
 When you’re working with these professionals, it’s normal to have lots of questions on the best way to support your child.

 Don’t be afraid to ask lots of questions.
 Forming a relationship with these professionals means they can continue to work with you and your child.